 Start Simple, Build Complexity

 The biggest mistake I see beginners make is trying to create complex diagrams from scratch.
-Instead, follow this approach:
+Instead, follow this approach:- Sketch on paper first - Know what you want before coding

 - Build incrementally - Add one element at a time